Why is there so much negativity on the internet?

 I have unfollowed people in the past for posting negative things about other people, and I have unfollowed people who’ve engaged with posts bullies have made about me.

-If they’re family or a close friend that you can’t really unfollow, you can also just mute them – this can be done on Facebook, Twitter, and Instagram.
+If they’re family or a close friend that you can’t really unfollow, you can also just mute them – this can easily be done on Facebook, Twitter, and Instagram.

 How to combat negativity on the internet: